airamez/codando-live/_07_HTML_CSS/_01_HTML.md

   >Warning: Comments are visible in the page source, so avoid including sensitive information.

-## Example: A Webpage Using Common HTML Tags
+## A Webpage Using Common HTML Tags

 Below is a sample HTML webpage that incorporates most of the tags listed above, creating a simple blog post layout with text, media, lists, a table, and a form.